Last revised: September 14, 2020

 1. David McCracken, The Scandal of the Gospels; pp. 110-127 provide a close reading of Matthew 17:22-18:35.
 Matthew 18:15-20 is especially dealt with in the section “The Sublime and the Bathetic,” pp. 121-123.

 2. As in recent weeks: See the webpage “Girard and the New Testament Use of skandalon,” which includes a page cataloging those uses (note the wide variation of translation into English).
 The second resource listed on this page are the closing pages of the opening chapter in Girard‘s I See Satan Fall Like Lightning.
-That opening chapter takes its title from Matthew 18:7: “Scandal Must Come.”
-The excerpt of pp. 16-18 that you will find at this link pays special to Matthew 18:1-10.
+The opening chapter takes its title from Matthew 18:7: “Scandal Must Come.”
 Here is a edited version of Girard’s comments on this passage:

 The phrase “Scandal must come” (see Matt.
 18:7) has nothing to do with either ancient fatalism or scientific determinism.
 Taken individually, human beings are not necessarily given over to mimetic rivalries, but by virtue of the great number of individuals they contain, human communities cannot escape them.
 When the first scandal occurs, it gives birth to others, and the result is mimetic crises, which spread without ceasing and become worse and worse.
 (I See Satan, pp. 16-18)